The Sedona-Oak Creek Travel Guide is a resource for those planning to tour the famed red rock country of

 More Hotels in Prescott, Arizona.

-Food
+Food in Prescott

 Things to Do and See

 Sharlot Hall Museum.
 The museum in downtown Prescott contains galleries, gardens, and numerous historic 19th and early 20th century structures.
-The Museum Center offers a library and ongoing and changing exhibits.
-The territorial Governor's Mansion dates to 1864.
-Be sure to check out the Calendar of Events.
-One of top attractions in Prescott.
+The Museum Center offers a library and

-Smoki Museum.
+- Smoki Museum.
 The museum presents interpretation of historic and pre-historic Native Americans emphasizing the Prescott area.
 Many artifacts, paintings, and arts and crafts are displayed.
 The gift shop has a large selection of arts andcrafts for sale.
 The architecture of the museum's building is patterned after early Pueblo buildings.

-The Phippen Museum.
+- The Phippen Museum.
 Focuses on art of the American west.
 Ongoing and changing exhibits by noted Western artists.
 The museum hosts a popular Western Art Show and Sale each year in May.

-Whiskey Row.
+- Whiskey Row.
 The 100 block of South Montezuma Street in Prescott is called Whiskey Row due to the many saloons in its territorial past.
 The block maintains the look and feel of its past but now boasts a wide variety of restaurants, galleries, and other specialty shops.

-Prescott Frontier Days.
+- Prescott Frontier Days.
 An annual event since 1888, Prescott Frontier Days bills itself as the world's oldest rodeo.
 Held on the week of July 4th.

-Prescott Jazz Summit.
+- Prescott Jazz Summit.
 Popular jazz weekend held annually in late August.
 Concerts, workshops, dinners, and more.

-Granite Creek Vineyards.
+- Granite Creek Vineyards.
 Chino Valley's entry into Northern Arizona's fledging wine industry.
 Features a variety of high quality estate-grown wines using organic grapes.
 High elevation promotes a unique microclimate conducive for growing wine grapes and comfortable for visitors.
 Special events and picnicking during the spring and summer.

-Prescott Calendar of Events.
+- Prescott Calendar of Events.

-Prescott Golf Courses.
+- City of Prescott - Antelope Hills Golf Courses.

-Prescott National Forest Recreation Home Page.
+- Prescott National Forest Recreation Home Page.
 Information on camping, fishing, trails, cabins, wilderness, and more.

-Prescott National Forest Hiking Trails.
+- Prescott National Forest Hiking Trails.

-Mile-High Trail System.
+- Mile-High Trail System.
 The city of Prescott maintains a popular 28 mile network of hiking trails in and around the city.
 These include urban trails as well as trails encircling the city.
 Most are fairly short and easy to access.

-Prescott Parks System.
+- Prescott Parks System.
 The city of Prescott maintains a number of excellent parks in and around the city.
 Of particular note is Watson Lake Park, four miles north on AZ-89.
 The full-service park allows access to the lake and the rugged Granite Dells (Point of Rocks), sheer granite rock formations which are very photogenic and popular with rock climbers.

-Granite Mountain Wilderness.
+- Granite Mountain Wilderness.
 Part of the highly popular Granite Mountain Recreation Area which is very convenient to Prescott, 8 miles north via Grove, Iron Springs, and FR374.
 Trail into wilderness start in Granite Basin where there are also a campground and a lake.

 Note: Some of the links in this guide are to publications in PDF format.
 The PDF's can only be viewed or printed using